-Let’s face it.
-Scanning photos and albums with a scanner isn’t for everyone.
-Scanners aren’t cheap, and setting one up is a pain in the butt.
+Face it.
+Scanning photos with scanners isn’t easy.
+A scanner isn’t cheap, and setting one up is a pain.
 And once you’re done digitizing, it’s just another big, idle gizmo lying about the house.

 Even if you already have a flatbed or feeder scanner all hooked up, scanning is still a lot of work.
 You can’t just plonk an album upside down on the scanner glass.
 You’ll need to get photos out of albums.
 Scan and transfer them to your computer, use either the scanner’s software or an expensive photo editing program to crop and save the photos, then edit and organize them.